Ouvrages Année : 2024

 Résumé

-For centuries, architectural theory has been predominantly influenced by daytime and solar concepts.
-Mentions of night in classical texts like Vitruvius' De Architectura are scarce, as in influential Renaissance treatises by Alberti or Palladio.
-It wasn't until the 19th and 20th centuries that electric lighting definitively transformed how architecture engages with nighttime.
-This book offers a first chronological exploration of A Nocturnal History of Architecture, spanning over 2000 years across different continents and geographies.
-From the darkness of Greek temples to the lit-up American suburbia, and from moon-inspired Japanese aesthetics to Italian nightclubs, it reveals how human identity and spaces are inseparable from the night.
+For centuries, architectural theory has been dominated by solar and diurnal paradigms.
+References to night in Vitruvius' De Architectura are scarce, as they are in the Renaissance treatises by Alberti or Palladio.
+However, the night has been, for millennia, a central laboratory in the development of new forms of space.
+This book offers a first chronological attempt at A Nocturnal History of Architecture, spanning over 2000 years across different geographies and societies.
+From the elusive darkness of Greek temples to the overlit American suburbia, and from moon-inspired Japanese aesthetics to Italian nightclubs, it reveals how the evolution of human beings and their material environment is inseparable from the night.
 Editors: Javier F. Contreras, Vera Sacchetti, Roberto Zancan Contributions by: Sébastien Grosset, Efrosyni Boutsikas, Maria Shevelkina, Murielle Hladik, Maarten Delbeke, Amy Chazkel, Lucía Jalón, Carlotta Darò, Yan Rocher, Alexandra Sumorok, Chase Galis, Cat Rossi, Léa-Catherine Szacka, Hilary Orange, Nick Dunn, Youri Kravtchenko

 Dates et versions